VictorMauroy/Codewars-C-SHARP/readme.md

 </br>

 #### **Enumarable.Aggregate**
-Applies an accumulator function over a sequence.<br>
+Applies an accumulator function over a sequence.
+Usually used for lists or arrays.<br>
 <span style="color: red">Require : using System.Linq;</span>